-High Frequency Clock and Data Management.
-Our high frequency clock and data management products consist primarily of high margin emittercoupled logic products.
-We are the market leader in this area with a market share in excess of 75%.
-We design and deliver application-specific integrated circuits using advanced technologies that address the high-performance needs of networking infrastructure, advanced test equipment and high end computing.
-Our extensive clock and data management portfolio, led by our GigaComm family, is designed into state-of-the-art systems such as communication and networking switches, high-end servers, high-performance work stations, storage networks and precision measurement test systems.
+Standard Products Group.
+As device size shrinks in portable and computing systems, the threat from Electrostatic Discharge (ESD) and power surges increases geometrically.
+Protection on input/output ports becomes a critical issue for designers in terms of both manufacturability and product robustness once the product is in the hands of the consumer.
+We offer a complete line of ESD and Zener TVS devices that provide a robust energy-absorption-to-footprint ratio.
+Our high frequency clock and data management products consist primarily of high margin Emitter-Coupled Logic (ECL) products.
+We design and deliver application-specific integrated circuits using advanced technologies that address the high-performance needs of communication and networking switches, high-end servers, high-performance work stations, storage networks and precision measurement test systems.
 We enable application specific designs for today's advanced networks, including Asynchronous Transfer Mode (ATM), Enterprise Networks, Storage Area Networks (SAN) and Internet Protocol (IP) applications.